How to Soothe a Crying Baby

 Here are some helpful ideas for babysitters and parents too on how to stop a baby from crying.

 It is frustrating enough for the parents when an infant won’t stop crying, so for a babysitter with far less experience, it can actually bring her to tears.
-If you are a babysitter, nanny, or other childcare provider who often cares for infants, or even if you are a new parent, here are some ideas to try if the baby won’t stop crying:
+If you are a babysitter, nanny, or other childcare provider who often cares for infants, or even if you are a new parent, here are some ideas to try if you need to soothe a crying baby:

 - Could baby be tired?
 Crying babies are usually trying to tell you something and it could be something as simple as “I’m tired.”
 If it isn’t anywhere near feeding time, check to see if it could be close to nap time.
 If so, you could try rocking the baby for a few minutes in a rocking chair or put her in a rocking swing.

 - Is the baby’s diaper wet or soiled?
 If so, change it, even if the parent said the baby shouldn’t need her diaper changed until after her nap.
 This isn’t always something you can predict.

 - Baby might just need to burp.
 Hold the baby upright against your chest with her head just above your shoulder and pat her back gently.
 Trapped gas is very painful for a baby, but once it is released the baby usually quiets down immediately.
 Another position that may help baby to release gas is to lay her across your lap and rub her back.

 - Does baby just need a distraction?
 Try distracting a crying baby by blowing raspberries, making silly sounds, or making funny faces.
 Sometimes this is enough to soothe a crying baby.

 - Sometimes babies just want to be held.
 If the baby is in an exersaucer, bouncy seat, or swing, try picking her up and holding her.